fugibeast/GroupProject/README.md

 -Updated servlets and classes are in Controllers/Models folder.

 -Updated jsp files are in WEB-INF folder

--updated sql files are in main folder.
+-Updated sql files are in main folder.

 EDIT 1: